Zhimin-C/resume/content/authors/admin/_index.md

 ## About Me

 I am a final-year Ph.D. student at Clemson University.
-I am primarily focused on studying computer vision and deep learning, with a particular emphasis on image quality assessment, self-supervised learning, semi-supervised learning, multi-modality learning, and foundational models.
+I am primarily focused on studying computer vision and deep learning, with a particular emphasis on image quality assessment, self-supervised learning, semi-supervised learning, multi-modality learning, foundational models, and video generation.

-I am open to full-time positions or research internships starting in Fall 2024 or in 2025.
+I am actively seeking full-time positions or research internship opportunities beginning in 2025.